6 Time Mastery Strategies to Free Up a Full Day Each Week to Build Your Business

 Look at your to-do lists from the past 60 days.
 Which activities can you add to your “stop doing” list and how much time will that save you?
 Each week, pick a few more activities you deliberately choose to add to your “stop doing” list.
 You’ll find that the items you put on it tend to be tasks you find draining—maybe ones you put on your to-do list out of obligation or inertia.

-When you get rid of them, you’ll enjoy a sense of elation and energy plus have a much higher performance level in your other time.
+This is a great business time management technique because once you get rid of the unimportant smaller tasks, you’ll enjoy a sense of elation and energy plus have a much higher performance level in your other time.

 I hope you found these ideas on upgrading your personal use of time so that you could grow your business and work less helpful.